 • April 23, 2014: First review by the City’s Historic Landmark Commission

-• May 15, 2014: Concept review by the City’s Planning Commission and Annexation Initiation
+• June 5, 2014: Concept review by the City’s Planning Commission and Annexation Initiation (rescheduled from May 15)

 • Winter 2014/2015: Conditional Use Permit Review by City’s Planning Commission